Right of self-defense: Legal defense for self-defense claim

+Son assault demesne ("his own first assault") is a form of a plea to justify an assault and battery, by which the defendant asserts that the plaintiff committed an assault upon him, and the defendant merely defended himself.
 Claiming a self-defense case will greatly depend on the threat.
 This includes whether it was a verbal threat that made the person feel threatened, to the extent that they felt the need to defend themselves.
 It will also depend on if the threat was imminent or not.
 Some questions to ask are was the threat about to happen and was the person's life really in danger?
 Did they provoke the person for the attack to happen?
 When the person attacked the person, did his or her self-defense match the threat, or was it to the point where the person ended up dead when they did not need to have been killed?
 Was it a 'castle doctrine' defense?
 Did they intentionally break in the person's home and try to harm the person or their family to the point where they had to defend themselves or others using deadly force?

+When the plea is supported by evidence, it is a sufficient justification, unless the retaliation by the defendant were excessive, and bore no proportion to the necessity, or to the provocation received.
+Character evidence that the plaintiff was noted for quarrelsomeness is generally admissible where an answer of son assault demesne is filed.

 Model Penal Code

-In the US, Model Penal Code §3.04 contains an elaborate formulation for use of force, including when it is justified, and limitations on the justification.
+In the Model Penal Code applicable to states of the USA, (MPC) §3.04 contains an elaborate formulation for use of force, including when it is justified, and limitations on the justification.
 The MPC is neither static nor legally binding in any jurisdiction, however more than half of all U.S. states have enacted criminal codes that borrow heavily from the MPC.
 In general the MPC hold great sway in criminal courts even in states that have not directly drawn from it, as judges often use the MPC as a source of the doctrines and principles underlying criminal liability.
 However this is not the case with regards to the law on self-defense; the MPC's definition has been resoundingly rejected by both courts and legislatures, with only a handful of jurisdictions applying the MPC's definition of self defense.
-In the U.S., most states apply instead the stand your ground doctrine of self-defense; whereby an otherwise law abiding individual, while in any location they have a legal right to be, enjoys an extremely broad right to self-defense, being under no legal obligation to retreat from an agressor regardless of ease or ability to do so.
+In the U.S., most states apply instead the stand your ground doctrine of self-defense; whereby an otherwise law abiding individual, while in any location they have a legal right to be, enjoys an extremely broad right to self-defense, being under no legal obligation to retreat from an aggressor regardless of ease or ability to do so.